 There's nothing quite as satisfying as a poached egg for breakfast.
 It's a healthy and satisfying way to start the day, and keep you going until lunch time.

-Poached eggs are fiddly and require more co-ordination and dexterity than I am usually capable of in the morning.
+Poached eggs are fiddly and require more coordination and dexterity than I am usually capable of in the morning.
 So I used to only indulge in poached eggs on weekends when I went out for brunch.

-The secret is to use a microwave.
+The secret is to make your poached eggs in a microwave.

 You may however have to sacrifice a few eggs at first to learn how quickly your microwave cooks them.
 For me it's 55 seconds in my Breville Quick Touch microwave for the perfect poached egg.
 Play with your microwave and work out the best timing for yours.

-With a few advance preparations, such as using store bought hummus or a batch of hummus you made yourself previously, a kettle of just boiled water and a preheated frying pan this breakfast can be assembled in 10 minutes, making it the perfect way to indulge Mum on Mother’s Day!
+With a few advance preparations, such as using store bought hummus or a batch of hummus you made yourself previously, a kettle of just boiled water and a preheated frying pan - this breakfast can be assembled in 10 minutes.

 - Before you start, boil a kettle and place a medium frying pan over a medium high heat.
 Add the oil and mushrooms to the preheated frying pan and lightly season with salt.
 Fry for 3 to 4 minutes, or until cooked.
 Add the parsley and stir through.
 Keep warm.